 The aim of our work in Ipswich is to raise awareness about the threats hedgehogs face and promote easy actions that everyone can take in their own gardens, streets and neighbourhoods.
-We hope to create a network of hedgehog friendly streets and green spaces across the town and better understand the distribution and ecology of this declining species.
+We are creating a network of hedgehog friendly streets and green spaces across the town and better understanding the distribution and ecology of this declining species.

-By holding talks & community events we hope to promote action across town.
+By holding talks & community events we are promoting action across town.
 We run evening talks, family activity days, night safaris, training workshops and community hedgehog surveys.
 Check out our What’s On and follow Suffolk Wildlife Trust in Ipswich facebook page to find out more, or get in touch if you would like our Hedgehog Officer to talk to your community group or business.
 By holding assemblies and activity sessions across Ipswich we also hope to enthuse the next generation to help hedgehogs.
 We have developed a Hog Spotter Activity Jotter for children and families here.

 We run courses for land managers, planners, ecologists and businesses and have produced online guidance for hedgehogs in a development context.
 We run the PTES/BHPS authored Hedgehog Ecology & Management for Practitioners course, have collaborated on a handbook for land managers, and run bespoke free training for grounds teams and housing associations in Ipswich.
 By working closely with our planning team we are promoting hedgehog permeable fencing in development plans & hope to work with fencing contractors and landscapers to activity promote hedgehog-friendly garden features across the town.

 Want to help but don't live in Ipswich?
 We now have electronic packs to help you spread the word across Suffolk.
-Get in touch for more information!
+Register here.